 - Prevents spills and damage due to blown hoses by shutting downloading if excessive hose pressure is detected

 - Monitors both loading and unloading PTO status to prohibit overfilling while allowing unloading regardless of tank level

 - PTO monitoring also prevents inadvertent horn activation or engine shutdown during driving

-- Single bypass silences the warning horn and permits engine restart to allow hose cleanout without risking tank overfill
+- Single bypass silences the warning horn and permits pump restart to allow hose cleanout without risking tank overfill

 - Front panel LEDs display complete operational status

 - The wiring from the gauge to the controller is monitored for open and short circuits